sigurd-ss/fig2pov/README.md

 <img src="./Figures/cube_povray_texture2.png" width="500">

-See the documentation for more details on the extra options that can be specified.
+See the documentation (./Documents/fig2pov documentation.docx) for more details on the extra options that can be specified.

 ## Multiple graphics objects
 If an axes object contains multiple graphics objects, all of them will be included in the Povray script.